nigelhorne/gedcom/README.md

 ## Gedcom validation

 Gedcom also includes rudimentary santity checking of your Gedcom file.
 You can enable this mode with -w, which will print warnings of anything it finds.
 It's a sort of lint for Gedcom files.

 For example:

     gedcom -dawWl gedcom-file.ged > /dev/null

 Adding the -c option will add the checking of missing citations.

+To sort by error type

+    gedcom -dawWl gedcom-file.ged > /dev/null | sort -t: +2

 ## Genealogy Calendar